signalogic/SigSRF_SDK/mediaTest_readme.md

 Simple mediaTest command lines can be used to convert Pcaps to wav file, listen to Pcaps over USB audio, or both.

-These commands can be run either in Frame Mode, or [Packet Mode](#PacketModeOperation).

 <a name="EVSPlayer"></a>
 ### EVS Player